m-kru/enix/README.md

 - Whole documentation embedded into the binary.
   No need to access the Internet to get to know how things work.
-- No runtime dependencies except configuration and syntax highlighting files.
+- No runtime dependencies except optional configuration and syntax highlighting files.
 - Multi-cursor support.
 - Marks.
-- Tabs.
+- Tabs with visible, clickable tab bar.
 - Built-in help.
 - Mouse support.
-- Improved whitespace management.
-  - Automatic removal of trailing whitespaces.
+- Optional automatic removal of trailing whitespaces.
-  - Highlighting invalid indent whitespace (tab or space).
+- Configurable character and style of tab and newline.
 - Configuration and syntax highlighting loaded dynamically.
   No need to rebuilt or wait for weeks/months to get syntax highlighting fix or improvement.
   Easy to use custom syntax highlighting.